Leandro-Bertoluzzi/remote-cnc/docs/deployment.md

-# Set up app in production
+# Deployment (Raspberry Pi)

+## Overview

+1. Introduction.
+1. Update Qt app.
+1. Update Docker containers.
+1. Database migration.
+1. Update CNC worker.

+# Introduction

-In case you want to deploy to a Linux or Windows machine (x86), the steps are the same as in [development](./development.md) but using `requirements.txt` (or `conda/environment-prod.yml`) intead of the development requirements.
+In case you want to deploy to a Linux or Windows machine (x86), the steps are the same as in [development](./development.md) but using `requirements.txt` (or `environment.yml`) intead of the development requirements.
 This guide assumes you want to install and use the app in a Raspberry Pi.

 The steps described in this guide were tested in the following device:
 - **Board:** Raspberry Pi 3B+
 - **OS:** Raspberry Pi OS (Bullseye, 32-bit)

+# Update Qt app

 ## Copy files to remote